Code-Institute-Submissions/stream-one-project-5/README.md

 ### Upcoming Walks

 The page detailing upcoming walks shows a brief description of the next route, along with a map of the route created using Ordnance Survey (OS) Openspace Map Builder and embedded using the OS Openspace API.
-The next scheduled walk is displayed by default, with links to enable the user to switch between the routes planned for the next six months.
+The next scheduled walk is displayed by default, with a menu to enable the user to switch between the routes planned for the next six months.
+The menu links feature an image from along the planned route, giving the user a preview of one place which they would visit should they decide to go on that walk.

 Enabling this functionality proved tricky to begin with so a separate GitHub branch was utilised until such time as the script was working satisfactorily.

 ### Photo Galleries

 The galleries page gives a brief recap of the most recent walk, along with a short gallery of photos taken along the route.
-There is a menu identical to that on the Upcoming Walks page, enabling the user to switch between all the available galleries.
 By default, the most recent walk will load first.
 Thumbnail versions of the full images are used to improve the loading time of the page.
+There is a menu identical to that on the Upcoming Walks page, enabling the user to switch between all the available galleries.
+The menu links again feature a background image, this time the first image from the gallery for that month.

-There is a lightbox script which enables photos to be viewed at a larger size.
-When the script is activated, there are 'previous' and 'next' links to navigate between the pictures in the current gallery and a link to close the viewer.
+There is also a lightbox script which enables photos to be viewed at a larger size.
+When the script is activated, the larger image loads over the page.
+There are 'previous' and 'next' links to navigate between the pictures in the current gallery and a link to close the viewer.
 The 'previous' and 'next' links are disabled on the first and last pictures in a gallery respectively.

 ### Walking Advice

 The Walking Advice page is primarily aimed at people who are new to the hobby.
-It simply provides a basic introduction to walking, explaining what clothing and equipment might be needed in order to ensure a safe and comfortable day out.
+It is the most static page on the website and simply provides a basic introduction to walking.
+The text explains what clothing and equipment might be needed in order to ensure a safe and comfortable day out walking.

 ### Join the Group